 We don’t have comparable data on femicide at a global level.
 The data we have comes from the 2016 Small Arms Survey gendered analysis on violent deaths, which tells us that among the 25 countries with the highest rates of femicide in the world, 14 are from Latin America and the Caribbean.
 What it doesn’t tell us, however, is that there is a problem with proper investigation and recognition of the issue in many countries.
 Much of the data that is collected on homicides is not disaggregated by sex.
 This means that worldwide far too many killings of women are still not accounted for.

 Latin America, in turn, has paid special attention to femicide ever since the Juarez murders begun in the 1990s.
 In the Mexican border town of Juarez, an unprecedented number of women were killed and their bodies showed clear signs of torture.
-The deadly hate crimes were a wake-up call for Latin America and the region started looking into the systematic killing of women.
+The deadly hate crimes were a wake-up call for Latin America and the region started looking IGNORE INTO the systematic killing of women.

 What causes the deadly violence against women in Latin America?